 I strive to share “whole yoga” with my students: a complete practice of asana (postures), pranayama (breathing exercises), study of the yoga sutras and other yogic texts, repetition of mantra, meditation, and bhakti (devotion).
 Yogis who attend my classes can expect alignment-attentive and joyful physical practice, incorporating yogic philosophy and principles throughout as concepts for exploration on and off the yoga mat.
 My classes are light-hearted and I base the intensity of the class on the energy of the students.
 In my classes, we chant om, practice postures and give ourselves a break from the thoughts associated with our day, our judgments and our fears.
 We return to ourselves.

 Yoga endows us with the power of self-reflective awareness.
-It is a practice that gives us insight into the nature of our own inner workings, including our bodies and health.
-This enlivens everything we do, increasing our ability to recognize what is most meaningful to us and act in alignment with that.
-In this way, yoga instills within us a greater sense of our purpose and potential.
+It is a practice that gives us insight into the nature of our own inner workings.
+This can enliven everything we do, increasing our ability to recognize what is most meaningful to us and act in alignment with that.
+In this way, yoga can instill within us a greater sense of our purpose and access to our potential.
 This assertion is at the core of my teaching style.
-I utilize clear, precise alignment instruction alongside rich insights from yoga philosophy and natured-based traditions to guide my students into a deeper and more uplifted relationship with themselves.
+I interweave clear, precise alignment instruction and subtle body awareness with insights from yoga philosophy and natured-based traditions to guide my students into a deeper relationship with themselves.